kickinespresso/kickin_ristretto/README.md

 # KickinRistretto

-Rake tasks that check a rails project for unused assets
+Rake tasks that check a rails project for unused assets and removes them.

+## Features

+- Find and Remove unused assets in a Rails Project
+- Generate a PDF Audit Report of all the images in the project

 ## Installation